 In January 2014, the QCB issued a circular to all banks in Qatar with instructions regarding the implementation of Basel III requirements by the QCB which increased the minimum capital adequacy ratio to 12.5 per cent. (including a capital conservation buffer of 2.5 per cent.).
 QIB is categorised as a Domestic Systemically Important Bank ("DSIB") in Qatar and will be required to hold an additional capital buffer as a consequence.
 The additional capital buffer that each DSIB will be required to hold will depend on its categorisation.
 The QCB will inform each DSIB of its categorisation on an annual basis.
 Such categorisations, and the corresponding requirement to hold an additional capital buffer, started to be phased in from 2016 and are due to be fully implemented by the end of 2019.
-The total minimum capital adequacy ratio to be maintained by QIB as of December 2017 increased to 14 per cent. (including a DSIB buffer of 0.5 per cent. and ICAAP Pillar II capital charge of 1 per cent.).
-In February 2016, the QCB issued revised guidelines on the Internal Capital Adequacy Assessment Process (ICAAP) to include a requirement for additional capital using an "add-on" approach based on an assessment of Pillar II risks, whereby the additional capital requirements are added to the calculated Pillar I capital requirement to arrive at the bank's total internal capital requirement.
+The total minimum capital adequacy ratio required to be maintained by QIB as of December 2018 increased to 14.25 per cent. (including a DSIB buffer of 0.75 per cent. and ICAAP Pillar II capital charge of 1.0 per cent.).
+In February 2016, the QCB issued revised guidelines on the Internal Capital Adequacy Assessment Process ("ICAAP") to include a requirement for additional capital using an "add-on" approach based on an assessment of Pillar II risks, whereby the additional capital requirement.
 For additional information regarding the QCB's Basel III requirements, see "Banking Industry and Regulation in Qatar".